-After the success of last year's Archosaur April Absurdity, we'll be holding a second tournament of prehistoric creatures!
-Throughout April and May, we'll once again be holding a series of matches between different dinosaurs from four different continents, as shown in the bracket.
+After the success of the past two years' Archosaur April Absurdity, we'll be holding a second tournament of prehistoric creatures!
+Throughout April and May, we'll once again be holding a series of matches between different dinosaurs in four different size catagories, as shown in the bracket.
 Some dinosaurs might be familiar to you, while others might be species you've never heard of before!